Pierce Arrow 18

-The Pierce Arrow 18, also called the Preston 19, is an American trailerable sailboat that was designed by Mark Leonard as a pocket cruiser and first built in 1982.
+The Pierce Arrow 18, also called the Preston 19, is a sailboat that was designed by Mark Leonard as a pocket cruiser and first built in 1982.

 Production

 The design was initially built by Freedom Yachts, of Rockford, Illinois, United States from 1982 until about 1984.
 This is not the same company as Freedom Yachts of Rhode Island.

 The boat's designer, Mark Leonard, and his brother, Matthew Leonard, built the molds and tooling for the design in Machesney Park, Illinois.
 Matthew Leonard later purchased a set of parts from Mark Leonard and then built new molds for the design.
 He established a company, Preston Yachts, in Oak Creek, Wisconsin and built these boats under the name Preston 19, from 1987 until 1990.

 Design

 The Pierce Arrow 18 is a recreational keelboat, built predominantly of fiberglass.
 It has a fractional sloop rig, a slightly raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractable daggerboard lifted by a winch.
 It displaces 1100 lb and carries 400 lb of ballast.

 The boat has a draft of 4.00 ft with the daggerboard extended and 0.75 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a child-sized settee quarter berth in the main cabin and an aft cabin with a double berth on the starboard side.
 No galley provisions are fitted.
 The head is located on the port side of the companionway ladder.
 Cabin headroom is 58 in.

 The design has a hull speed of 5.5 kn.